HKozubek/PredictionStrength/README.md

 print("Prediction Strength Score: ", score)
 ```
 ## Documentation
-For a more comprehensive guide on how to use PredStr, please refer to our full documentation.
+For a more comprehensive guide on how to use PredStr, please refer to our [full documentation].

 ## Contributing
 We appreciate all contributions.
-If you're interested in contributing, please read our contributing guide.
+If you're interested in contributing, please read our [contributing guide](./CONTRIBUTING).

 ## Citation
 If you use PredStr in a scientific publication, we would appreciate citations to the following paper: